calint/tang-nano-9k--riscv--cache-psram/README.md

 [x] fix red hold path
-    => Hold Path timing violation to CALIB does not seem to have an effect on the design since it is only used at initiating the PSRAM IP [ ] separate unfied cache into instruction and data cache
+    => Hold Path timing violation to CALIB does not seem to have an effect on the design since it is only used at initiating the PSRAM IP
 ----------------------------------------------------------------------------
 step 12
 [ ] always_comb based CPU